ScottGibb/ScottGibb/README.md

 ### Career

-As a member of Dyson’s New Product Innovation Software Team, I am rapidly prototyping a diverse range of cutting-edge products.
-Utilizing languages such as Rust, C++, Python, and Go, using both microservice architectures in Docker and RTOS based systems, I work at the forefront of technology, exploring and applying the latest innovations to bring Dyson’s visionary concepts to life.
-My role involves continuous investigation of emerging technologies and seamlessly integrating them into the development of future products.
+As a member of Dyson’s New Product Innovation Software Team, I prototype a diverse range of cutting-edge products, using Rust, C++, Python, and Go with microservice architectures in Docker and RTOS-based systems.
+I explore and apply the latest technologies to bring Dyson’s concepts to life, continuously investigating and integrating emerging innovations into product development.

+Before Dyson, I worked at Witekio as a contractor specializing in Embedded Linux Board Support Packages, collaborating with clients to design Yocto builds, adapt Linux kernels, and integrate drivers.

+Prior to Witekio, at Digital Concepts Engineering (seconded from Babcock), I helped prototype a Universal Controller using an STM32 microcontroller, creating a touchscreen interface for vehicle selection and custom communication protocols for autonomous vehicles, controlling a variety of vehicles, including the Ford Ranger and HX60.

+At Babcock’s Technology Design Innovation team, I focused on battlefield fleet management, coordinating and controlling UGVs and AUVs, liaising with SMEs to integrate advanced tech, and ensuring reliable communication through high-frequency radio transmission.

+Earlier, I was part of the University of Strathclyde Eco Vehicle student society, where I developed a robust CAN Bus Communication Network for ECU modules.
+I collaborated with sub-teams to ensure a reliable network that met the project’s requirements.

+In addition to this, I completed two internships in Robotic Systems.
+One was with the Carnegie Trust, where I analyzed network traffic and security breaches, and the other focused on developing an autonomous robot.

 ### Open Source Work